 (F) Performance evaluations must be done annually.

-(G) The supervising nurse or qualified designee must provide direct supervision to the licensed nurse providing dialysis services monthly or more often if necessary.
+(G) The supervising nurse or qualified designee must provide direct supervision to the licensed nurse providing dialysis services monthly, or more often if necessary.
 Direct supervision means that the supervising nurse is on the premises but not necessarily immediately present where dialysis services are being provided.

 (g) Hospital transfer procedure.
 An agency must establish an effective procedure for the immediate transfer to a local Medicare-certified hospital for clients requiring emergency medical care.
 The agency must have a written transfer agreement with such a hospital, or all physician members of the agency's medical staff must have admitting privileges at such a hospital.

 (h) Backup dialysis services.
-An agency that supplies home staff-assisted dialysis must have an agreement with a licensed end stage renal disease (ESRD) facility to provide backup outpatient dialysis services.
+An agency that supplies home staff-assisted dialysis must have an agreement with a licensed ESRD facility to provide backup outpatient dialysis services.

 (i) Coordination of medical and other information.
 An agency must provide for the exchange of medical and other information necessary or useful in the care and treatment of clients transferred between treating facilities.
 This provision must also include the transfer of the client care plan, hepatitis B status, and long-term program.